bradfrost/atomic-design/chapter-4.md

 An interface inventory is similar to a content inventory, only instead of sifting through and categorizing content, you’re taking stock and categorizing the components making up your user interface. **An interface inventory is a comprehensive collection of the bits and pieces that make up your user interface**.

+{% include figure.html src="../images/content/united-buttons.jpg" caption="Here's a collection of all the unique button styles found on the homepage of United.com.
+An interface inventory rounds up and categorizes all the unique patterns that make up an interface." %}

 ### Conducting an interface audit
 So how do you go about conducting an interface audit?
 How do you go about rounding up all the components that make up your UI?
 The simple answer to those questions is *screenshots*.
 Lots of them!
 Creating an interface inventory requires screenshotting all the unique UI components that make up your user experience.
 While that's a relatively straightforward endeavor, there are some important considerations to keep in mind to make the inventory as fruitful as possible.
 Let's go through the process on how to create a successful interface inventory.